Generalized forms of an overconstrained sliding mechanism consisting of two congruent tetrahedra

-(Note that for $D_1 = D_2 = D_3 = 1$ this reduces to (B) in \cite{Tarnai--Makai 1989a}, p.~437, up to a constant factor in the fourth column.)
-The rows of matrix (C) corresponding to the equations (I/$i$), (II/$i$) will be called rows I/$i$, II/$i$ of~(C).
-The solvability of the system of equations corresponding to this new matrix is equivalent to the solvability of our original system, and also the dimensions of the solution manifolds (if they are not empty) are the same, moreover they are parallel.
+(Note that for $D_1 = D_2 = D_3 = 1$ this reduces to (B) in \cite{12}, p.~437, up to a factor $1/2$ in the fourth column.)
+The rows of matrix (B) corresponding to equations (I/$i$), (II/$i$) will be called rows I/$i$, II/$i$ of~(B).
+Later, unless stated otherwise, we will consider only rows I/$i$, II/$i$ of matrix (B), and not of the original matrix (B$'$).
+Now suppose that ${\bold{u}}$ and $s$ are fixed.
+Then the solvability of the system of equations corresponding to this new matrix (B), for ${\bold{b}}$, is equivalent to the solvability of the system of equations corresponding to the original matrix (B$'$) (thus of our original system of equations (I/$i$), (II/$i$), for $i = 1, 2, 3$), for ${\bold{b}}$.
+More exactly, ${\bold{u}}$, $s$, ${\bold{b}}$ is a solution of the system of equations corresponding to (B$'$) if and only if ${\bold{u}}$, $s$, ${\bold{b}}/(2d_1d_2d_3)$ is a solution of the system of equations corresponding to (B).
+Hence, for ${\bold{u}}$ and $s$ fixed, the dimensions of the solution manifolds, for ${\bold{b}}$, of the two systems of equations (if they are not empty) are the same.
+Moreover, they can be obtained from each other by multiplication with a non-zero constant.
+Later we will not be interested in formulas for ${\bold{b}}$, therefore, {\it{unless stated otherwise, we will use the system of equations corresponding to}} (B).